KeyWeeUsr/the-book-of-v/source/chapter-2-hangman.rst

 dynamic otherwise the game would be always the same and after the first try everyone knows the answer.
 We can solve this by using a file named ``words.txt`` which will contain guess words one per each line.

+To read lines from a file on your operating system use |os_read_lines|_ function.
+Specify just the name of the file to open it from the current "working" directory or in other words, from the folder you run your program from.

+.. include:: vsource/hangman-load-word.v
+   :code: v